 He’s descended from Obeah sorcerers and they want him back.
 If he doesn’t return to Jamaica to take up his rightful role in the family, they’ll unleash spirit magic that could have dire consequences for the town.
 It’s Daisy’s job to stop it, and she’s going to need a lot of help.
 But time is running out, the dead are growing restless, and one mistake could cost Daisy everything…

-“Jacqueline Carey proves her versatility with this compelling and delightful piece of urban fantasy.”—#1 New York Times Bestselling author Charlaine Harris
+“Jacqueline Carey proves her versatility with this compelling piece of urban fantasy.”—#1 New York Times bestselling author Charlaine Harris

 You know those quirky small towns that seem to exist only on TV shows?
 Towns like Twin Peaks, Cicely, Alaska or Stars Hollow, filled with quirky, loveable characters, where everyone knows everyone else’s business?
 Well, I live in one.

 Or three, to be precise.
 My conjoined home community of Saugatuck–Douglas, Michigan consists of the City of Saugatuck, the City of the Village of Douglas—yes, that’s actually its official name—and Saugatuck Township.

 We have a beautiful harbor on the Kalamazoo River and gorgeous white sand beaches on Lake Michigan.
 We have a 100–year–old art school.
 We have more bars and churches per capita than anyplace else in the state.
 We have parades; not just Fourth of July parades, but Halloween parades, Easter parades, Mardi Gras parades, Venetian Day boat parades.
 We have a parade in honor of a wonderful lady who founded many of the parades.

 We have an Episcopal priest who plays the bagpipes, a Town Crier, a guy who dresses up in a bee costume for no particular reason, and a beloved local plumber known only as River Man.